initia-labs/movevm/precompile/modules/initia_stdlib/doc/dex.md

 ## Function `single_asset_provide_liquidity`

-Signle asset provide liquidity directly
+Single asset provide liquidity directly
 CONTRACT: cannot provide more than the pool amount to prevent huge price impact
 CONTRACT: not allow until LBP is ended